Each week, there are two opportunities to attend a regularly scheduled service: one on Sunday and one on Wednesday.

-Each week, there is opportunity to attend two regularly scheduled services.
 On Sundays, the hour long worship service begins at 10:00 a.m.
-Following the service, all are welcome for light refreshments and coffee in the parlor.
+Sunday is traditionally when Episcopalians gather for worship.
+The principal weekly worship service is the Holy Eucharist, also known as: the Lord’s Supper, Holy Communion, or Mass.
+Following the Sunday morning service, all are welcome to partake in light refreshments, coffee, and conversation in the McClintock Room.
 Visitors will feel most welcome in this congenial atmosphere, replete with southern hospitality and charm.
-Then, on Wednesdays, a more intimate gathering meets in the McClintock Room at Noon for a mid-week soul refresher.

 WORSHIP IN THE EpisCOPAL TRADITION